Date Created: December 2020 (Academic Project)

 This was a collaborative project that served as a final for our digital product design class during our senior year.
 The brief was to create a speculative app for future generations.
 Scroll down to view our process of creating the app from the brainstorm stage to the final product.

-This app was conceptualized to ensure the survival of the planet in the year 2050.
+This is a speculatively designed app.
+It’s conceptualized to ensure the survival of the planet in the year 2050.
 During this time, it can be assumed that carbon dioxide levels in the atmosphere would reach intolerable heights.
-Lives will be at stake if human actions that cause climate change are not restricted.
+If ecologically harmful actions are not restricted, lives will be at stake.
 By law, every government would mandate the citizens of their country to have a presence on the platform.
-Human activities are tracked by the application in order to create a carbon footprint value for the user.
-Larger the value, greater the ecological damage being done by the individual and vice versa.
-This score is symbolic of human’s empathy towards the environment
+The app would track human action and ensure sustainable living.

 Identifying the Problem to Solve